IGS/Chiron/README.md

 This will download the Docker image if you don't already have it, then drop you to a terminal within it.

-# Run a pre-build analysis pipeline
+# Run a pre-built analysis pipeline

 Docker-enabled pipelines have been written for several analysis tools using [Common Workflow Language](https://github.com/common-workflow-language/common-workflow-language) (CWL).
 These are available for viewing [here](https://github.com/IGS/Chiron/tree/master/pipelines), but work is underway to create user-friendly launchers for them.
 These should be available by June 15.